Dicastery for Promoting Christian Unity

 The Dicastery for Promoting Christian Unity, previously named the Pontifical Council for Promoting Christian Unity (PCPCU), is a dicastery within the Holy See whose origins are associated with the Second Vatican Council which met intermittently from 1962 to 1965.

 Origins

 Pope John XXIII wanted the Catholic Church to engage in the contemporary ecumenical movement.
-He established a Secretariat for Promoting Christian Unity on 5 June 1960 as one of the preparatory commissions for the council, and appointed Cardinal Augustin Bea as its first president.
+He established a Secretariat for Promoting Christian Unity (SPCU) on 5 June 1960 as one of the preparatory commissions for the council, and appointed Cardinal Augustin Bea as its first president.
 The secretariat invited other churches and world communions to send observers to the council.

 The Secretariat for Promoting Christian Unity prepared and presented a number of documents to the council: